CephalonCosmic/jcord/README.md

-# JCord Rewrite
+# JCord
-JCord Rewrite was created because the main JCord had caching problems which still can't be resolved.
-And that's why JCord Rewrite was created to re-create JCord in a much better way
+This repo was made to continue the outdated repo of [jcord](https://github.com/Boujee0040/jcord).
+This is also more updated and has sharding and more features!

 ## Installation
-`$ npm install --save KevvyCodes/jcord-rewrite`
+`$ npm install --save KevvyCodes/jcord`

 ## Documentation
-Currently no Documentation for Rewrite!
+Currently no Documentation for this version!

 ## Expected Usage
-**WARNING: THIS USAGE ONLY WORKS FOR JCORD-REWRITE AND NOT THE NON-UPDATED ONE!**
+**WARNING: THIS USAGE ONLY WORKS FOR THIS JCORD AND NOT THE NON-UPDATED ONE!**

 ```js
 const JCord = require('jcord');